In this country, three factions can get away with telling the truth- mentally insane, small children and old folks.

 It is a commitment to action and moving on things before we feel ready and not allowing fear to stop us.

-It is not unplanned, hurried piss poor decision making that results in pointless risks and unplanned for consequences.
+It is not unplanned, piss poor decision making that results in pointless risks and unplanned for consequences.

 It is the bias towards action.